jhwhenry/cpd/CPD_Upgrade_485_to_511_Stage.md

 oc get Neo4jCluster data-lineage-neo4j -n ${PROJECT_CPD_INST_OPERANDS}
 ```

-- Apply the workaround for addressing the issue "TS018466973 - Lineage Tab page is keep on spinning."
-Refer to the detailed steps updated by Sanjit 2/17/2025 in the ticket.

 #### 4.1.3 Migrating from MANTA Automated Data Lineage to IBM Manta Data Lineage

 **Note**